ChebbiL/barrier-and-look-back-options/README.md

-# simulation-project-imperial
+# European Call Option, Barrier and Look-Back Options
-This is the simulation project of team 3 at Imperial College London in the MSc in Mathematics and Finance.
+This is the simulation project `simulation-project-imperial` of team 3 at Imperial College London in the MSc in Mathematics and Finance.
+This project is part of the Simulation Methods in Finance (M5MF4) course and is carried under the supervision of Professor Harry Zheng.

 ## Table of Contents